MaryNathalie/TM_Bot/README.md

         ```bash
         pip install -r requirements-gpu.txt
         ```

-3.  **Download Docling Models (Required for GPU/Docling Path)**
+3.  **Download Docling Models (Required for GPU Path Only)**

-    The `docling` library, used for high-quality PDF parsing, requires pre-trained model artifacts.
-To ensure reproducibility and prevent potential errors on systems with administrator restrictions, create the cache directory and download the models manually.
+    If you installed the **GPU** requirements, the `docling` library needs pre-trained model artifacts to function.
+To ensure reproducibility, you should create the cache directory and download the models manually.

     For more details, refer to the [official docling documentation on model pre-fetching](https://docling-project.github.io/docling/usage/#model-prefetching-and-offline-usage).